 While most people who purchase car awnings own SUVs, trucks, trailers, camper vans, or minivans, any vehicle can be car awning-ready with the right rack system.
+You can even mount some over a truck bed for tailgate hangs.
 Just remember that the lower your vehicle is to the ground, the less space you’ll have for standing under your awning when it’s extended.

 What We Like: A three-second setup that you don’t have to set your beer down for

-Blowing its Kickstarter goal of $10,000 out of the water within minutes, the now fully funded Kammok Crosswing is an Austin, Texas-designed awning so easy to use you don’t even need to set your drink down to deploy it.
-With a three-second setup time, you simply pull the awning straight out, and you’re ready to pitch your hammock underneath.
-The aluminum alloy X-Frame design means the awning is self-supporting, so there’s no need to attach poles or get tangled up in tie-downs.
-The Crosswing comes in two sizes—a seven-foot model with 42 square feet of cover and a five-foot model with 32.5 square feet.
-Production has already begun, and the first units are estimated to ship out in November 2022.
+Blowing its Kickstarter goal of $10,000 out of the water within minutes, the Kammok Crosswing is an Austin, Texas-designed awning so easy to use you don’t even need to set your drink down to deploy it.
+With a three-second setup time, you simply pull out the retractable awning from its case and you’re ready to pitch your hammock or camping chair underneath.
+The aluminum alloy X-Frame design means the awning is self-supporting, so there’s no need to attach poles or get tangled up in tie-downs, and a PU-coated polyester fabric provides shelter from the weather.
+The Crosswing comes in two sizes—a seven-foot model with 42 square feet of coverage and a five-foot model with 32.5 square feet, and both are adjustable so you can go for full coverage or less.